How to Plant, Grow, and Care for Salvia Sonomensis

 If you cannot provide a sandy soil blend, opt for a potting mix which is perlite-heavy to promote as much drainage as possible.

-Fertilizer is generally unnecessary for Salvia sonomensis.
-It is tolerant of nutrient-deficient soils, and needs little to sustain itself.
+Fertilizer is generally unnecessary.
+It is tolerant of nutrient-deficient soils and needs little to sustain itself.
 This tough little ground cover is determined to live against all odds!
-Fertilizer may even cause poor performance in your Salvia sonomensis plant.
+Fertilizers may even cause poor performance.

 Propagation of Sonoma sage is best via cuttings or seed.

 Cuttings should be from young, vigorous stems growing on your Salvia sonomensis.
-Use of a rooting hormone is recommended to encourage fast root development.
-Place in moist sand or perlite, keeping the potting medium damp until 1-2″ roots form.
+A rooting hormone is recommended to encourage fast root development.
+Place in moist sand or perlite, keeping the potting medium damp until one to two inches of roots form.
 You can then repot into prepared soil.

 Tough and resilient, few problems plague this creeping sage.
 We’ll discuss those rare problems below and how to handle them.